Bergen Town Center: Macy's joins the mall

+Lawsuit

 The Bergen Mall was the target of a lawsuit by nuclear-freeze advocates who challenged the mall's restrictions on distribution of literature to shoppers.
 On October 12, 1984, Bergen County Superior Court judge Paul R. Huot ruled that the organization should be allowed to distribute literature anywhere and anytime in a shopping mall, noting that "the Bergen Mall has assumed the features and characteristics of the traditional town center for the citizens who reside in Paramus and surrounding Bergen County towns."

+Chapel

 The Carmelite Chapel of St. Therese was located in the basement section called "The Village" since 1970, modeled after the Carmelite location in the basement of Northshore Mall, which opened in 1960.
 It moved to the upper level in 2007 when the center was redesigned.
 The chapel had masses daily from Monday-Saturday.
 However, since the mall is closed on Sundays, the chapel was closed and did not provide Sunday masses.
 The chapel also housed a gift shop which was located next to the chapel entrance.
 The chapel held its final mass on March 1, 2017 before closing its doors for good.